 the words and phrases that searchers enter into search engines, also called “search queries.
 If you boil everything on your page — all the images, video, copy, etc. — down to simple words and phrases, those are your primary keywords.

 When users enter a query into Google or another search engine, they basically identify the purpose of their search, such as general information on a topic or specific options related to their search.
 Basically, your goal, as a website owner, is to choose keywords that match user search intent.
 Thus, if you sell shoes, users interested in your products might enter any number of words related to shoes in their query hoping to find shoe options that match their needs.

 Of course, your competition has the same goal and search engines rank websites to ensure users get the best results to their query.
 The algorithm developed by search engines is complex and optimizing your content to both address queries related to your business and perform well on these multi-factor algorithms is the name of the game in digital marketing.
 Showing up higher in search results greatly increases the traffic to your website and, hopefully, conversion, as you can see below.

-Hence, you can’t optimize your website for organic search results until you determine the keywords most appropriate for your business and your target market.
+Hence, you can’t optimize your website for organic search results until you determine the keywords most appropriate with the aid of a no cost keyword monitoring software for your business and your target market.
 You must also consider the level of competition (low being better than high when it comes to competition) as well as the number of searches for a particular keyword (high being better than low in this case).
 When it comes to picking your website’s target keywords, rather than focusing on a single phrase per page, you should consider keyword mapping.

 Keyword mapping allows you to target a cluster of multiple keywords so that your website scores a higher rank and shows up in higher positions in the search results for similar but unique phrases!